Jamazi4/bimcat/notes.md

-above is done along with some cosmetics, now thinking about paths, maybe include catchall route at libraries to display component from library? no, in order to keep a clean route path I will do that as a separate route /libraries/composite/[compositeLibraryId]/[componentId] and just reuse the viewer. that doesn't make any sense, instead I think it needs both [componentId] but nested in [libraryId]
+above is done along with some cosmetics, now thinking about paths, maybe include catchall route at libraries to display component from library? no, in order to keep a clean route path I will do that as a separate route /libraries/composite/compositeLibraryId/componentId and just reuse the viewer. that doesn't make any sense, instead I think it needs both componentId but nested in libraryId

 [ ]sort out the navigation to library and/or component from composite [ ]show if composite is private or not